The Etymology of Pipefitters: How Did They Come to Be Called Plumbers?

 The Latin root word ""plumbum""

-The role of lead workers in early times
+The role of the lead worker in the past

 The Evolution of Plumbing and the Plumbing Profession

-Changes in plumbing technology over time
+Changes in plumbing technology as time passes

 The rise of modern plumbing standards